-Whether you or your loved one is ill and needs to visit our Emergency Care Center, it can be helpful to understand the process you will go through after you arrive.
+Whether you or your loved one is ill and needs to visit our Emergency Department, it can be helpful to understand the process you will go through after you arrive.
 When you are sick or injured, no illness is more important than your own.
 We understand that, which is why we strive to see every patient in as timely a manner as possible.
 It's important for you to know, however, that patients with the most critical or life threatening illnesses will need to be seen immediately, while others are cared for based on the severity of their illness.

 Upon arrival, your treatment begins with a specially trained registered nurse who will begin the evaluation of your medical condition by:

 - Asking you to describe the reason for your visit and your current symptoms

 - Asking you about your past medical history

 - Taking your vital signs (pulse, blood pressure, respiratory rate, temperature, oxygen level)